henriksommerfeld/blog-hugo/content/article/2020-02-12-parental-leave-boredom/index.md

 ## Background

 I live in Sweden where we have good possibilities for taking long parental leaves.
-In my case it has been 7 months – 8 if I count the summer vacation (a bit shorter than my wife's leave).
+In my case it has been 7 months – 8 if I count the summer vacation.
 While I'm absolutely thankful for the possibility to stay home with my daughter and getting to know her, I'll never get a second chance etc etc 🙄, it's still boring as hell from time to time.
 Having an ocean of time, but all the time being consumed by baby care was a new and frustrating experience for me.

 What saved me from becoming _chairman of the bored_ was the small technology projects I could work on during the short periods of focus time (like when the child was asleep).
 Problem solving during stroller walks was also a great way to make progress even in pure AFK days (Away From Keyboard).